GW250114 reveals black hole horizon signatures: Merger dynamics and horizon physics

 As illustrated in Fig.~\ref{fig:frame_dragging}, we consider a point particle (small filled circle) spiraling into a Kerr black hole (central black sphere) along the curved trajectory in the equatorial plane, representing a nonprecessing binary system.
 The red region marks the gravitational potential barrier around the light ring, which encompasses the highly relativistic ergosphere (green area).
 During the early inspiral stage, gravitational radiation is primarily driven by orbital motion, producing waves that propagate directly to distant observers (blue arrow); this regime is well described by post-Newtonian theory~\cite{Blanchet:2013haa,poisson2014gravity}.

 As the point particle passes through the black hole's potential barrier and enters the ergosphere, the characteristic free oscillations of the remnant, i.e., its quasinormal modes (orange arrows), are excited.
 Simultaneously, the source-driven emission continues but becomes increasingly modulated by near-horizon effects.
-In particular, strong frame dragging within the ergosphere governs the orbital dynamics, effectively erasing the memory of the earlier inspiral.
+In particular, strong frame dragging within the ergosphere governs the orbital dynamics, making it insensitive to the history of the earlier inspiral evolution.
 This drives the angular velocity of the infalling particle toward the horizon's intrinsic rotation frequency \cite{Mino:2008at}:

 where $\chi$ is the dimensionless spin of the black hole and $r_+=1+\sqrt{1-\chi^2}$ is the radius of the outer horizon.
 As the point particle approaches the horizon, it becomes increasingly difficult for the outgoing waves (gray arrows) to escape.
-The near-horizon redshift effectively suppresses their amplitude, until the companion finally crosses the horizon and no further outgoing radiation can be emitted.
+The near-horizon redshift effectively suppresses their amplitude, leading to an asymptotic shut-off of outgoing radiation as seen by distant observers.

 The gravitational waves emitted in this regime (gray arrows) encode detailed imprints of the near-horizon dynamics.
 In an earlier study~\cite{Mino:2008at}, the signal was proposed to asymptote to a sinusoid with an oscillation frequency at $2\Omega_H$, and the damping timescale determined by another fundamental horizon property, the surface gravity: